Matured lime putty, available in chalk or buxton, supplied in 16 litre tubs.

 What is Lime Putty?

-This lime is often regarded as the most appropriate lime to use in the conservation of old buildings where maximum permeability is required.
+Lime putty is often regarded as the most appropriate lime to use in the conservation of old buildings where maximum permeability is required.
 Chalk lime putty is stiffer than the pure white Buxton lime putty but creates a more firm stickier mortar and is better used in a forced action mixer or roller pan mixer.

 How is Lime Putty made?